microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

 The Mixed Reality Toolkit is built to be cross MR/AR/VR/XR platform by design.
 The toolkit currently supports Unity 2019.4.x and Unity 2018.4.x.

 > When Unity releases an LTS (Long Term Support) product, the Mixed Reality Toolkit will update to the LTS release.
+Although the Mixed Reality Toolkit runs on the latest non-beta (ex: 2020.1) tech branch version of Unity, it is not officially supported.

 ### 2.6.0